Östersunds FK: Background

 Östersunds FK was created in 1996 when the three local clubs Ope IF, IFK Östersund and Östersund/Torvalla FF merged, aiming to create a club in that would be able to establish itself in the top two tiers of Swedish football.
 The next year Frösö IF also joined the project.
 The newly formed club started out their existence in the third tier in 1997 and Östersund/Torvalla FF ceased to exist as a consequence.
 IFK Östersund, Ope IF och Östersund/Torvalla FF (ÖTFF).
 In 2000 a fifth club, Fältjägarnas IF, was also merged into the club.

+A chart showing the progress of Östersunds FK through the swedish football league system.
+The different shades of gray represent league divisions and the dotted line represent Ope IF whose spot was taken over by Östersund.

 During the 2000s the club started taking on an English flavour and in 2007 the director of football Daniel Kindberg used his friendship with coaches Roberto Martínez and Graeme Jones to start a cooperation with Swansea City where Östersund would loan young players from the club.
 Swansea also came over to Östersund to play the inauguration game at the newly built stadium.
 After a poor 2010 season the club was relegated to the fourth tier for the first time ever.

 In 2011 Daniel Kindberg returned to the role as director of football and increased financial backing from local companies which enabled the hiring of more full-time staff.
 Following Jones' recommendation the club also brought in young English manager Graham Potter who was working at an English university at the time.
 Through several successful signings, some coming from Potter's connections at Nike Football Academy, the club was able to win both the fourth tier and then the third tier immediately the year after.
 The club was promoted to Superettan for the 2013 season and finished 10th that season.

 In January 2014 the club announced that they had signed a half-billion kronor deal with the government of Libya to develop and educate Libyan football players.
 Under the terms of the deal, Östersunds FK would train 250 young men from Libya every year, except the first year in which they will receive 60 students.
 Those players would be taught English and computer skills in addition to sports theory and football training.
 The deal was expected to raise Östersund FKs yearly profits by over 50%.
 The deal with the Libyan state never came to life, thus meaning no students came to Östersund and no money was received by the club.